AdaCore/spark2014/docs/lrm/source/packages.rst

-A type is said to be *effectively volatile* if it is either a volatile type, an array type whose Volatile_Components aspect is True, an array type whose component type is effectively volatile, a protected type, or a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.
+A type is said to be *effectively volatile* if it is either a volatile type, an array type whose Volatile_Components aspect is True, an array type whose component type is effectively volatile, a record type for which all components have an effectively volatile type, a protected type, or a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.

 .. index:: effectively volatile for reading; type

-A type is said to be *effectively volatile for reading* if it is either a volatile type with the properties Async_Writers or Effective_Reads set to True (as described below), an array type whose Volatile_Components aspect is True unless the array type has the properties Async_Writers and Effective_Reads set to False (as described below), an array type whose component type is effectively volatile for reading, a protected type, or a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.
-[An effectively volatile type for reading is also an effectively volatile type.]
+An *effectively volatile* type is said to be *effectively volatile for reading* if it is either a volatile type with the properties Async_Writers or Effective_Reads set to True (as described below), an array type whose Volatile_Components aspect is True unless the array type has the properties Async_Writers and Effective_Reads set to False (as described below), an array type whose component type is effectively volatile for reading, a record type for which at least one component has an effectively volatile type for reading, a protected type, or a descendant of the type Ada.Synchronous_Task_Control.Suspension_Object.

 A nonvolatile protected type is said to be *nonvolatile during a protected action* if none of its subcomponent types are effectively volatile.
 [In other